salvatoreChiacchio0/LLM-Cache/design.md

 5. **Semantic Finder (Milvus ANN):**
    - **Function:** Performs Approximate Nearest Neighbor search over product embeddings.
-   - **Current use:** For each requested item, Milvus returns a small set of similar item ids.
-A subset of these ids is exposed to the LLM as candidates for potential prefetch.
+   - **Current use:** The standalone Milvus catalog is kept available for future extensions (e.g. semantic prefetching), but the current batch meta-policy does not query Milvus on the critical path.

 ### 3.2 Reasoning Layer (LLM Policy Engine)

-1. **Context Aggregation (as implemented in `stream_live.py`):**
+1. **Context Aggregation (`ContextAggregator` in `stream_live.py`):**
-   - On a cache miss in `redis-aura`, the system builds a **minimal context bundle** consisting of:
+   - As the log is replayed, every relevant event updates an in-memory aggregator which tracks:
-     - the current `item_id`,
+     - per-item request counts within the current window,
+     - per-category request counts,
+     - a per-user sliding window of recent events (sample user sessions),
+     - Aura hit/miss counts to compute the Aura hit ratio.
+   - When a batch boundary is reached (e.g. every N events), the aggregator builds a **snapshot** that includes:
-     - the current `user` id,
+     - total events in the window,
-     - up to three **similar item ids** from Milvus,
-     - the current cache usage of `redis-aura` as a percentage of an assumed capacity.
-   - No explicit user history sequence or full item metadata are included yet; they are planned as future extensions.
+     - Aura hit ratio,
+     - a list of the top-K items with attached catalog metadata (title, category, brand) loaded from MongoDB,
+     - a list of top categories by request count,
+     - a small set of example user sessions (compacted as sequences of `action:item_id`).

 2. **LLM Reasoner (Ollama `llama3.2:1b`):**
-   - **Invocation:** `stream_live.py` sends a prompt to a local Ollama instance exposing the small `llama3.2:1b` model.
+   - **Invocation:** At batch time, `stream_live.py` sends a prompt to a local Ollama instance exposing the small `llama3.2:1b` model.
    - **Prompt structure:**
-     - describes the current item, user and similar items,
-     - includes the current cache pressure (`cache_full%`),
+     - describes Aura cache pressure in percentage,
-     - encodes simple guidelines for how TTL should depend on cache usage and similarity,
+     - lists the top requested items with their title, category and brand,
+     - lists the top categories,
+     - shows a few recent user sessions in compact form,
+     - encodes high-level guidelines:
+       - favor prefetch when Aura is not full,
+       - favor evict when Aura is under pressure,
+       - only touch Aura keys (those starting with `item:`),
+       - cap the number of actions and constrain TTLs to a safe range.
      - specifies a **strict required output format**: a single JSON object with fields:
-       - `current_item_ttl`: TTL in seconds for the current item,
-       - `evict`: array of cache keys to delete,
+       - `evict`: array of cache keys to delete (e.g. `["item:123", "item:456"]`),
        - `prefetch`: array of objects `{ "k": "...", "v": "...", "ttl": ... }`.
    - **Output handling:**
      - Markdown code fences and extra text are stripped.
      - The first complete JSON object is extracted.
      - A light post-processing step corrects some common JSON formatting issues.
-     - The JSON is validated; if invalid, the system logs debug information and falls back to a default TTL.
+     - The JSON is validated; if invalid, the system logs debug information and discards the plan.

-3. **TTL Application (current item):**
-   - If the plan is valid and contains `current_item_ttl`, that value (bounded to positive integers) is used as TTL when inserting the current item into `redis-aura`.
+3. **Aura TTL Policy (per-request, non-LLM):**
-   - If the plan is missing or malformed, a conservative default TTL (e.g. 360 seconds) is used.
+   - Independently from the LLM, every Aura miss is handled with a deterministic TTL policy:
-   - The **evict** and **prefetch** fields of the plan are not executed in the Python process; they are forwarded unchanged to Kafka for the Executor.
+     - Aura cache \< 50%: long TTL (e.g. 1800s),
+     - 50–80%: medium TTL (e.g. 900s),
+     - \> 80%: short TTL (e.g. 300s).
+   - This guarantees predictable per-request latency and a reasonable baseline behaviour even if the LLM is slow or unavailable.

 ### 3.3 Execution Layer (Rust Policy Agent)